 The original monovalent COVID-19 Boosters will no longer be available for patients over the age of 5.
 However, the monovalent vaccines will remain available for the first vaccine series for all patients.

 A booster shot is an additional dose of a vaccine.
 Typically, patients are offered boosters after immunity from the initial dose(s) naturally starts to wane.
 A booster is designed to help people maintain their level of immunity for longer.

-The CDC allows patients to “mix and match” boosters, meaning that any patient who was vaccinated and qualifies for a booster (see below) can choose to receive any approved booster regardless of the type of vaccine initially administered.
+The CDC allows patients to “mix and match” boosters, meaning that any patient who was vaccinated and qualifies for a booster can receive any approved booster regardless of the type of vaccine initially administered.

 COVID-19 Vaccines and Boosters are offered for individuals ages 5 and up through St. James Urgent Care on Thursdays from 8am to 8pm.
 Urgent Care is located in the Medical Plaza next to St. James Parish Hospital.
 At this time all COVID Vaccines and Boosters are being offered on a walk-in basis.
 No appointments are needed.
 This location and schedule are subject to change based on volumes and availability.